MC Hammer: Inside Out, Death Row Records and Too Tight (1995–1996)

-In 1995, Hammer released the album Inside Out (or inside out V).
+In 1995, Hammer released the album Inside Out.
 The album sold poorly compared to previous records (peaking at 119 on the Billboard Charts) and Giant Records dropped him and Oaktown Records from their roster.
 Songs "Going Up Yonder" and "Sultry Funk" managed to get moderate radio play (even charting on national radio station countdowns).

-Along with a fickle public, Hammer would go on to explain in this album that he felt many of his so-called friends he had helped staff had used and betrayed him, which contributed to a majority of his financial loss (best explained in the song "Keep On" and the bio from this album).
+Along with a fickle public, Hammer would go on to explain in this album that he felt many of his so-called friends (who he had helped) had used and betrayed him.
+Their abuse reportedly contributed to a majority of his financial loss (best explained in the song "Keep On" and the bio from this album).
 He would also hint about this again in interviews, including The Ellen DeGeneres Show in 2009.

 In 1995, Hammer released "Straight to My Feet" (with Deion Sanders) from the Street Fighter soundtrack (released in December 1994).
-The song charted No. 57 in the UK.
+The song charted at No. 57 in the UK.
 Hammer's relationship with Suge Knight dates back to 1988.
-Hammer signed with Death Row Records by 1995, then home to Snoop Dogg and his close friend, Tupac Shakur.
+Hammer signed with Death Row Records by 1995, at the time home to Snoop Dogg and his close friend, Tupac Shakur.
 The label did not release the album of Hammer's music (titled Too Tight) while he had a career with them, although he did release versions of some tracks on his next album.
 However, Burrell did record tracks with Shakur and others, most notably the song "Too Late Playa" (along with Big Daddy Kane and Danny Boy).
 After the death of Shakur in 1996, Burrell left the record company.
 He later explained his concern about this circumstance in an interview on Trinity Broadcasting Network since he was in Las Vegas with Tupac the night of his death.